 Forrey quickly pointed out several critical features.
 First, the color on the trophy was indeed paint.
 Next, beneath the Minnesota logo ‘M’, he spotted a flaw or notch that seems to be evident on the ‘Oscar’ jug.
 It’s difficult to confirm through a 100+ year-old photograph, but the shape and location of the imperfection seem to match dead on.

 Finally, Forrey pointed out a glaring feature of today’s jug, something that I didn’t notice on my first trip.
 The outline of an alternatively-styled Minnesota ‘M’ logo can be seen beneath the layers of paint:

 Forrey had seen enough.
 From comparison of the photos, to the distinct match of the shape of the handle, to the notch that appeared to be on early photo of the crock, he was convinced that the jug we viewed was indeed the original.

 Days after our visit I became more and more intrigued about the pointy Minnesota ‘M’ Forrey spotted beneath the paint.
 After digging through articles and photos from the 1920s, I found two instances of an alternately styled logo.
 The program to the 1923 game held in Ann Arbor thankfully depicts a drawing on the cover featuring the Gopher side of the jug.
 Later I uncovered a photo from 1927 of Minnesota captain Herb Joesting cradling the crock, with the Gopher side facing the camera.
 Each image presents a pointy M that matches the style evident beneath the current coat of paint:

-While I was fairly satisfied by Forrey’s conclusion, I was thrilled when I found the image of the program and Joesting that likely dates the jug at least to the early 1920s.
-Recapping the evidence:
+While I was fairly satisfied by Forrey’s conclusion, the art on the 1923 game program and the Joesting photo (matched up against the current embossed paint evidence) suggests that the jug likely dates the jug at least to the early 1920s.

 - The Minnesota Daily note claiming it was repaired in Red Wing 1924.